-Spiritual Development, Worship, & Ministry
+Spiritual Development, Worship, and Ministry

 As a college in the Reformed, Christian tradition, we believe that all of life is spiritual, including how we teach, interact with colleagues, and advise students.
 Students, faculty, and staff are strongly encouraged to come together in a mid-week chapel service to worship God and to reflect together as a Christian community.
 Other campus workshop opportunities include a weekly Praise and Worship service, a bi-weekly GIFT service, and a bi-weekly Wellspring service that offers a quiet place of communal rest and reflection.

-Dordt College faculty are given fully-supported laptops that include Microsoft Office 2010, Internet Explorer, and a range of other software programs.
-The library's newly renovated Teaching Resource Center provides space, resources, and consultation for exploring emerging technologies.
+Dordt University faculty are given fully-supported laptops that include Microsoft Office 2010, Internet Explorer, and a range of other software programs.
+The library's newly renovated Teacher Resource Center provides space, resources, and consultation for exploring emerging technologies.
 In addition to providing access to databases, full-text articles, and e-books, the library also offers a large assortment of peripherals for on-site use or check-out, including digital cameras and camcorders, iPads, GPS devices, and networked scanners.
 Dordt provides campus-wide wireless internet access and supports 200 computers in labs and stations across campus, offering a 7:1 ratio of students to lab computers.
 About 90 percent of students bring their own computers.
 For more information, visit our Computer Services pages.

 Recreation and Relaxation